How to Do What You Don’t Want to Do

 I’ll ask the obvious question: Why would you want to do what you don’t want to do?
 Why even discuss doing what you don’t want to do?
 The answer is, quite simply, not that simple.

-There are three kinds of What You Don’t Want to Do
+3 kinds of What You Don’t Want to Do

 - I don’t want to do it because it’s boring.